weo-media/bookmarklets/README.md

 ### Updates
 #### Bookmarklets Releases
-takes you to the github page
+takes you to the page with the most current release. move the link to your bookmark bar to save.
 #### Close
 Closes the panel.
-You can also click the top bar of the panel to reopen and hide the panel if you don't want to totally get rid of it.
+You can also click the top bar of the panel to hide and reopen the panel if you don't want to totally get rid of it.